 Once you've scouted your chosen area and selected your favorite Flowering Cherry, it’s easy to plant your trees.

 Dig your hole just as deep and twice as wide as the tree's root ball.
-You’ll want to keep the crown, or tip of the root ball, of the tree roughly an inch above the surrounding soil's level.
+You’ll want to keep the crown (the top) of the root ball roughly an inch above the surrounding soil's level.
 Add a bit more dirt to the mound underneath if necessary.

 After placing your tree and loosening its roots a bit, back fill your hole with soil without covering the crown.
 Then, water to settle the roots.
 When the planting process is complete, spread a 2 to 3-inch layer of mulch over the tree's root area.
 Spread the mulch in a 3-foot radius around the base for best results - this helps keep the soil evenly moist.